Social media hearing takeaways: Mea culpa from Facebook, Twitter as lawmakers call for regulation

 Conservative censorship?

-Twitter had blamed its algorithm, but Walden said humans are the ones who build the technology.
+Twitter blamed its algorithm, but Walden said humans are the ones who build the technology.

 Dorsey said Twitter uses hundreds of “signals” to decide what to show, downrank or filter for users.
 Twitter needs the freedom to experiment with what works and to fix algorithms when they don’t.
 The company, he said, should be judged on whether it corrects mistakes, as it did in this instance.